maettuu/20HS-Software-Construction/Assignment_4/ANSWERS.md

 ## Assignment 4
+This project now uses gradle.
+In order for it to work, you will have to import the gradle projects.

+Make sure to open the folder Assignment_4 directly and if there are any issues, try deleting your local copies of .gradle and .idea before reopening the project.

 #### Person
 The abstract class `Person` was chosen, which gets extended by `Employee`, `Customer` and the different Technicians.